celilselcuk/Down-Town-Drift/README.md

 <!-- Future Plans -->
 <h2 id="future-plans"> :crystal_ball: Future Plans</h2>

 We are hoping to develop the game by adding power-ups, new map and car designs.
-Also considering adding some sort of neural network that can play as well.